 The blog is following the student participants in this year’s Institute for Public Health Summer Research Program.
 Each student will be providing their own reflections from a Summer Research Program Seminar Series event.
 Some students will also reflect on their experience in the summer program.

-By Taylor Ross, medical student, The University of Missouri-Columbia
+By Taylor Ross, medical and master of public health student, University of Missouri-Columbia

 Walking through the warehouse doors of The Little Bit Foundation my eyes went straight to an area set up with two clothing racks, a pop-up changing room, and a small child size mannequin with cargo shorts and a blue zip-up jacket — this is the layout that greets students participating in The Little Bit Foundation at their school.
 The program works to provide free clothing to students in need through community schools.
 Their pop-up boutiques allow students to select clothing in setting similar to a retail store, creating a sense of independence and self-confidence for the children who receive clothing through the program.

 The Little Bit Foundation receives clothing and toiletry donations from the community and through partnerships with corporations, they strive to pick clothing that teenagers and children will feel confident in wearing.
 For instance, one of my favorite items was a pink pair of tennis shoes with lime green polka dots that I would have proudly sported in elementary school — these shoes came from a corporate collaboration.